su2code/su2code.github.io/_tutorials/compressible_flow/Aachen_Turbine/Aachen_Turbine.md

 ## Goals
 Upon completing this tutorial, the user will become familiar with  3D steady-state RANS calculations of multi-row axial turbines, elaborating viscous, compressible flows of air, modelled as an ideal gas.

 The solution will provide a flow field that can be compared against experimental data.
+However, to achieve a meaningful result, much more refined grids should be used.

 The geometry chosen for the tutorial is a 1-1/2 axial turbine stage (stator 1 - rotor - stator 2), from Gallus, H. E., et al. "*Endwall and Unsteady Flow Phenomena in an Axial Turbine Stage.*" ASME.
 J. Turbomach.
 October 1995; 117(4): 562–570. https://doi.org/10.1115/1.2836568.